s3gm3nt4ti0nf4ult/random/README.md

 [click](http://gynvael.vexillium.org/ext/501ec65ba47c1ffe6ab6fd3f3b150c91bf15c37f.txt)

 Comment: Covert ops agent, has a serious problem with code lock.
 He managed to use some JTAG or another UARTs to dump firmware.
-Now we have to deobfuscate it and crack it!
+Now we have to deobfuscate and crack it!

 ```cpp
       #include <stdio.h>